-Dr Prudence Gibson is Post Doctoral Research Fellow at the Faculty of Art and Design, University of NSW, Sydney.
-Her area of research is Critical Plant Studies, a subset of Environmental Aesthetics.
-Her particular field of study interrogates the crossover of plant life and the arts, and how this energetic interaction can improve human perception of vegetal life.
-She is author of several books: The Plant Contract Brill Rudopi, 2018; The Rapture of Death 2010; Janet Laurence: The Pharmacy of Plants New South Publishing 2015.
-She co-edited Aesthetics After Finitude, Re.press 2016 and Covert Plants Punctum Books 2018.
-She has also published over 350 essays and articles for Art and Australia, The Conversation, Art Monthly etc and has written many essays for art catalogues.
+Prudence Gibson is author of the Critical Plant Studies series book The Plant Contract (Brill Rudopi, 2018) and Lead Investigator of a major environmental aesthetics grant project 2020-23, in partnership with the Sydney Botanic Gardens Herbarium.
+She is Post Doctoral Research Fellow at the University of NSW, Sydney.
+Her particular field of study interrogates the crossover of plant life and art/narrative, and how this energetic interaction can improve human perception of vegetal life.
+She is author of several other monographs such as The Rapture of Death (2010); Janet Laurence: The Pharmacy of Plants (New South Publishing, 2015.)
+She co-edited Aesthetics After Finitude (Re.press, 2016) and Covert Plants (Punctum Books, 2018.)
+She has also published over 350 essays and articles for Art and Australia, The Conversation, Art Monthly and more, and has written many essays for art catalogues.

 Joela Jacobs is Assistant Professor of German Studies at the University of Arizona and founded the Literary and Cultural Plant Studies Network.
 Her research focuses on 19th-21st century German literature and film, Animal Studies, Environmental Humanities, Jewish Studies, the History of Sexuality, and the History of Science.
 She is currently working on a monograph, entitled Animal, Vegetal, Marginal: Being (Non)Human in German Modernist Grotesques, in which plants are agents in the creation and disruption of human identity (re)production.
 She has published articles on monstrosity, multilingualism, literary censorship, biopolitics, animal epistemology, zoopoetics, phytopoetics, cultural environmentalism, and contemporary German Jewish identity.